RangerMauve/p2plex/README.md

 ## How it works

 This module combines [Hyperswarm](https://github.com/hyperswarm/hyperswarm) for P2P networking, [Noise-peer](https://github.com/emilbayes/noise-peer) for encrypted communication, and [Multiplex](https://www.npmjs.com/package/multiplex) for sending multiple streams over a single connection.
+The deduplication happens under the hood.
+Your application should focus on opening and closing streams on peers and not worry about whether the peer has just connected or it was connected already.
+Once all the multiplexed streams for a peer end, the connection will be dropped automatically.

 ## API